 The Last Boy Scout (1991) Directed by Tony Scott.
 With Bruce Willis, Damon Wayans, Chelsea Field, Noble Willingham, Taylor Negron, Halle Berry and Danielle Harris.

 It’s stupid, painfully obvious and far too eager to please.
 Occasionally the joke-laden script might raise a titter or two, but as a whole, it lacks the soul of its peers and might live in the memory of those who saw it upon release as a better film than it actually is.
-All two stars belong to Bruce Willis.
+All two stars belong solely to Bruce Willis.
 2/5